sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab1.md

 1. If prompted, complete the the visual puzzle.

-1. Provide the confirmation and verify your account and click on create account.
-This would take 2 minutes to create.
+1. Confirm your details, verify your account, and click **'Create Account'**.
+The process will take approximately 2 minutes to complete.

 # Exercise 1: Import eShopOnWeb to your GitHub Repository